Shipping calculated at checkout. (Free for orders over $100)

-The Proslide XT is the best walk behind lawn mower sulky option available in our opinion.
+The Proslide XT is the best walk behind lawn mower sulky options available in our opinion.
 We have used single wheel sulkies, two-wheel sulkies, and even Kage Wheel Kaddy.
 The Proslide XT is far superior to them all.
 See our full product description for all of the benefits and then get yourself one so you can experience the difference for yourself!

 Novae Corp honors their warranty on our Proslide XT sales.

-Return Policy: Buyer pays return shipping and Proslide XT must be in new/like new condition.
+Return Policy: Buyer pays return shipping and Proslide XT must be in new/like-new condition.

-The Proslide XT is a commercial lawn mower sulky which is also referred to as a walk behind mower sulky.
+The Proslide XT is a commercial lawn mower sulky which is also referred to as a walk-behind mower sulky.

 The Proslide XT also acts as a striping kit as it extends the full width between your lawn mowers wheels laying the grass down as you mow.